wmkouw/mrai-net/README.md

-# Domain adaptation - MR acquisiton-invariance
+# Domain adaptation: MR acquisition-invariance

 This repository contains experiments and code accompanying the paper:

-"MRI-scanner acquisition-invariant representation learning"
+"MRI Acquisition-invariant representation learning"

 which is currently under review.